 Works with coastal communities and businesses in the Upper Peninsula to apply science-based knowledge to address Great Lakes and Lake Superior, northern Lake Michigan and northern Lake Huron issues.
-Counties include Chippewa, Mackinac, Luce, Schoolcraft, Alger, Delta, Menominee, Iron, Dickinson, Marquette, Baraga, Houghton, Keweenaw, Ontonagon, and Gogebic (also state-wide and Great Lakes-wide).
+Counties include Chippewa, Mackinac, Luce, Schoolcraft, Alger, Delta, Menominee, Iron, Dickinson, Delta, Baraga, Houghton, Keweenaw, Ontonagon, and Gogebic (also state-wide and Great Lakes-wide).

 - Works with state and tribal commercial fishermen to foster cooperation and promote understanding of state and federal regulations